-- A syntax: The legitimate symbols of the language and the rules that define the legitimate configurations of these symbols. - A semantics: Rules that define the meanings of the symbols, the meanings of configurations of symbols and certain relationships that hold between different configurations (e.g. whether one contradicts another). - One or more proof theories: Rules that define the inferences that can be drawn.
+- Syntax: The legitimate symbols of the language and the rules that define the legitimate configurations of these symbols. - Semantics: Rules that define the meanings of the symbols, the meanings of configurations of symbols and certain relationships that hold between different configurations (e.g. whether one contradicts another).

+Proof theory: Rules that define the inferences that can be drawn.
 (These rules use syntactic operations only.)

 There are numerous logics (KRLs), many of them invented by AI researchers.
-They may differ in their expressiveness but also in the efficiency of their proof theories.
+They may differ in their expressiveness but also in the efficiency of their proof theory.
 (Generally, the more expressive, the less efficient.)
 AI researchers will choose to use a logic that gives them the best trade-off of expressiveness and efficiency they need for the task in hand.